SpeccyX 3.5" - ZX Spectrum Next Handheld

 The End

-That's probably the end of my tinkering with Spectrum handhelds for now, time to go back and do some programming!
-I will now wait patiently for the real Kickstarter Next machines to be completed and delivered, hopefully not long now...
+That's probably the end of my tinkering with Spectrum handhelds for now.
+Time to go back and do some programming!
+I will now patiently await the completion and delivery of the real Kickstarter Next machines, which should happen soon...

 Comments